 His clinical experience as a surgeon and in different professional roles gives him a unique perspective and a pragmatic approach to the issues faced in improving patient care and safety.
 Understanding the importance of a systems approach, Glen's background as military officer and consultant surgeon brings a strong ethos of individual accountability and responsibility.

-Emma was officially appointed to the role of Director of Clinical Operations (DCO) in August 2016.
+Dr Joanne Ging was officially appointed to the role of Acting Director of Clinical Operations (DCO) in April 2019.

 Director of Research: Professor Chris Cowell